 Every business relies on its brands, domain names, logos or other tools to differentiate itself from the competition.
-Trademarks are the primary tool for a business to differentiate itself from competition and build relations with customers.
+Trademarks are the primary tool for business to differentiate itself from competition and build relations with customers.
 To understand these tools and their contours, this course provides in-depth treatment of trademark and unfair competition law, including the adoption, registration and enforcement of marks.
+Additional Prerequisite(s): Constitutional Law I and Criminal Law.

-Trial Advocacy (3 Credits) LAW 0890 (E)
+Trial Advocacy (3 Credits) LAW 0890

-This workshop covers the tactics and strategy involved in various phases of civil and criminal trials including opening statements, direct and cross-examination of witnesses, expert witnesses, use of documentary and demonstrative evidence, and closing arguments.
+This Workshop Covers the tactics and strategy involved in various phases of civil and criminal trials including opening statements, direct and cross-examination of witnesses, expert witnesses, use of documentary and demonstrative evidence, and closing arguments.
 Extensive use is made of video equipment to record the daily exercises.
-Students participate as members of two-person trial teams and participate in two full trials.
+Students participate as members of two - person trial teams and participate in two full trials.
+Additional Prerequistie(s): Evidence

-Additional Prerequisite(s): Evidence

-Trusts (2 Credits) LAW 0956 (M)
+Trusts (2 Credits) LAW 0956